jotd666/karatechamp500/README.md

 bugs

+- game start: doesn't see previous joy button, then check - player2 start not working
-- win fight: dyn colors get zeroed
+- win a fight: referee disappears
+- as soon as opponent moves, hits don't register!
 - break planks sometimes breaks planks while away
 - jumping side kick y looks wrong: fix later (from video)
 - jump not correct
 - bull add restore bg on right
-- foot sweep on left displays on the right too
+- foot sweep on left displays on the right too: maybe restore bg right too
-- forward close walk animation is broken
 - optimization: do not check hits if player distance is too high
-- against CPU player performs blocks without reason
+- player performs blocks without reason when going back
 - some blows don't connect (both players same direction): check debug pic
 - when hit, player falls too fast
 - weak reverse when distance is small: not working
 - final timer countdown: should wait a bit after countdown
-- animation for win sequence to fix
+- animation for win sequence to fix: manual anim +16/-16 with erase
 - 2 player mode - 1ST - => 1ST   1ST non-cpu player with
   number of rounds won+1
 - win a round: timer not reset
 - count how many rounds have been won... next level...
-- 2p mode: missing score 1 - 0 ... etc.
+- 2p mode: missing score 1 - 0 ... etc: @28,42
 - win a round by KO: countdown doesn't work, points not reset
 - clarify what to set to 0: start of round, start of fight, start of level
-- player2 start not working